kobihanoch/Strong-Together-App/README.md

   - The app **generates and persists** a P-256 key pair on first launch using `jose.generateKeyPair("ES256")`.
   - The **public JWK** is embedded in the JWT header so the backend can verify the signature.
   - This hardens token theft scenarios by requiring possession of the private key to mint valid proofs tied to the exact **method + URL**.
+- **Workout Reminders (coming soon)** – personalized daily push notifications based on your workout history and habits, powered by the new backend reminder engine.

 ---